scoskey/m502/notes.md

 ### 1. Introduction to foundations

-While mathematics has been studied for millenia, the foundations of modern mathematics dates back to the 1800s.
+While mathematics has been studied for millennia, the foundations of modern mathematics dates back to the 1800s.
 While there are several proposals for the foundations of mathematics, the standard and most popular consists of two main components: logic and set theory.
 Loosely, logic allows us to study statements and proofs, and set theory allows us to build mathematical objects.

 Logic and set theory are used in tandem to form the foundations of mathematics.
 Thus it will not be too surprising to know there is a somewhat circular relationship between the two.
 In this course we will follow Kunen and make the choice to cover set theory first and logic second.
 However we will need a minimum understanding of logic to begin talking about set theory.
 Thus we will begin